Major AIP funding for projects could be landing at an airport near you

 - East Texas Regional, Longview, Texas, $525,060– Funds will be used to update an airport master plan study.

 To date this year, the U.S. Department of Transportation has announced more than 1,300 new grants to nearly 1,200 airports for a total of $2 billion.
-These grants will provide funds for 546 runway projects and 459 taxiway projects that are important to the safety and efficiency of the nation’s system of airports.
+The AIP funding will provide funds for 546 runway projects and 459 taxiway projects that are important to the safety and efficiency of the nation’s system of airports.

 States set aside their own funding to keep transportation moving forward like the Kansas Airport Improvement Program (KAIP).
 Projects selected for this Kansas Department of Transportation (KDOT) program will receive a combined total of just over $4 million in fiscal year 2018.
 KAIP receives $5 million annually through the T-WORKS transportation program.
 KDOT’s Division of Aviation, which manages the program, considered 123 applications for projects totaling $31.7 million and 26 airports were chosen.
 Here are a few of them: